iocafe/iocafe-doc/source/extensions/python-api/200529-build-python-for-debugging.rst

 ::
     deactivate

-When running in pythondebuf virtual environment, terminal prompt should show something like "(debugpython) (base) john@iocafe:/coderoot/python/bin$".
+When running in pythondebug virtual environment, terminal prompt should show something like "(debugpython) (base) john@iocafe:/coderoot/python/bin$".
 The (base) means that we have no anaconda virtual environment activated.
 This is a bit confusing: We have two kinds of Python virtual environments, those with